-On July 7, 2011, the Massachusetts Attorney General (the "AG") filed a regulatory complaint with the Massachusetts Department of Public Utilities ("DPU") against New England Gas Company ("NEG") with respect to certain environmental cost recoveries.
+On July 7, 2011, the Massachusetts Attorney General (the "MA AG") filed a regulatory complaint with the Massachusetts Department of Public Utilities ("DPU") against New England Gas Company ("NEG") with respect to certain environmental cost recoveries.
 NEG was an operating division of Southern Union Company ("SUG"), and the NEG assets were acquired in connection with the merger transaction with Energy Transfer in March 2012.
-Subsequent to the merger, in 2013, SUG sold the NEG assets to Liberty Utilities ("Liberty," and together with NEG and SUG, "Respondents") and retained certain potential liabilities, including the environmental cost recoveries with respect to the pending complaint before the DPU.
-Specifically, the AG seeks a refund to NEG's ratepayers for approximately \$18 million in legal fees associated with SUG environmental response activities.
-The AG requests that the DPU initiate an investigation into NEG's collection and reconciliation of recoverable environmental costs, namely: (1) the legal fees charged by the Kasowitz, Benson, Torres & Friedman firm and passed through the recovery mechanism since 2005; (2) the legal fees charged by the Bishop, London & Dodds firm and passed through the recovery mechanisms since 2005; and (3) the legal fees passed through the recovery mechanism that the AG contends only qualify for a lesser (i.e., 50 percent) level of recovery.
+Subsequent to the merger, in

+2013, SUG sold the NEG assets to Liberty Utilities ("Liberty," and together with NEG and SUG, "Respondents") and retained certain potential liabilities, including the environmental cost recoveries with respect to the pending complaint before the DPU.
+Specifically, the MA AG seeks a refund to NEG's ratepayers for approximately \$18 million in legal fees associated with SUG environmental response activities.
+The MA AG requests that the DPU initiate an investigation into NEG's collection and reconciliation of recoverable environmental costs, namely: (1) the legal fees charged by the Kasowitz, Benson, Torres & Friedman firm and passed through the recovery mechanism since 2005; (2) the legal fees charged by the Bishop, London & Dodds firm and passed through the recovery mechanisms since 2005; and (3) the legal fees passed through the recovery mechanism that the MA AG contends only qualify for a lesser (i.e., 50 percent) level of recovery.
 Respondents maintain that, by tariff, these costs are recoverable through rates charged to NEG customers pursuant to the environmental remediation adjustment clause program.
 After the Respondents answered the complaint and filed a motion to dismiss in 2011, the Hearing Officer deferred decision on the motion to dismiss and issued a stay of discovery pending resolution of a discovery dispute, which it later lifted on June 24, 2013, permitting the case to resume.
-However, the AG failed to take any further steps to prosecute its claims for nearly seven years.
+However, the MA AG failed to take any further steps to prosecute its claims for nearly seven years.
 The case remained largely dormant until February 2022, when the Hearing Officer denied the motion to dismiss.
-After receiving input from the parties, the Hearing Officer entered a final procedural schedule on March 16, 2022.
+After receiving input from the parties, the Hearing Officer entered a procedural schedule on March 16, 2022 (which was amended slightly on August 22, 2022).
 The parties are now actively engaged in discovery and the preparation of pre-filed testimony.
 Respondents submitted their pre-filed testimony on July 11, 2022.
-The AG's deadline to submit pre-filed testimony is September 13, 2022.
-Both sides will have an opportunity to issue discovery requests and submit rebuttal testimony.
-Subsequently, the parties will submit briefing to the DPU and may also request an evidentiary hearing.
-Respondents cannot predict the ultimate outcome of this regulatory proceeding, nor can they predict the amount of time and expense that will be required to resolve these claims; however, Respondents will vigorously defend themselves against the AG's claims.
+The MA AG served three sets of discovery requests on Respondents on September 9, September 12, and September 20, respectively, to which Respondents timely responded.
+On October 5, 2022, the MA AG requested that the DPU issue a ruling on whether the information that Respondents redacted in their attorneys' fees invoices is protected by the attorney-client privilege.
+On the same day, the MA AG also filed a Motion to Stay the Procedural Schedule pending a ruling on the privilege issue.
+On October 6, 2022, without even affording Respondents the opportunity to respond, the DPU granted the MA AG's request to stay the procedural schedule.
+Accordingly, all previous deadlines (including the MA AG's October 7, 2022, deadline to submit direct pre-filed testimony) are presently stayed.
+Respondents cannot predict the ultimate outcome of this regulatory proceeding, nor can they predict the amount of time and expense that will be required to resolve these claims; however, Respondents will vigorously defend themselves against the MA AG's claims.